AntonioTorres23/OpenGL_Notes/Anti Aliasing.md

 ![[Pasted image 20251016151220.png]]

-The left side of the
+The left side of the image shows how we would normally determine the coverage of a triangle.
+This specific pixel won't run a fragment shader (and thus remains blank) since its sample point wasn't covered by the triangle.
+The right side of the image sh